Snorkelling 101: A first-timers guide

-There’s nothing quite as awe-inspiring as putting on a snorkel and mask, dipping your head underwater and exploring the marine playground that is the Great Barrier Reef.
+There’s nothing quite as awe-inspiring as snorkelling, dipping your head underwater and exploring the marine playground that is the Great Barrier Reef.

 But with so many people having never tried it and even being slightly intimidated by the idea of looking a turtle in the eye, it’s about time I gave you a rundown of what to do, and what not to do when going out for your first time.
 That way, you’ll love the experience so much you’ll be gagging to get back in the water as soon as your feet touch dry land.

 Before you head out to explore this majestic wonderland, do yourself a favour.
 Invest in a fish identification guide.
 They’re cheap, waterproof and children love looking at them.

 You’ll know exactly what to look for, can help other first-timers, and you won’t arrive back to the pontoon shouting, “did you see that blue fish with the yellow tail?” or “what was the fish that looked like a unicorn?”… and yes it’s a Unicorn Fish!

 2. Be aware of the tides and currents

 3. Wear the correct equipment and make sure it fits